colinhacks/normi/README.md

 ### unique identifiers

-The hard part is knowing when two objects correspond to the same node.
-By default, Normi only has two criteria for a node:
+The hard part is knowing when two objects correspond to the same node. **By default**, Normi only has two criteria for a node:

 1. Must be a plain JavaScript object (not an array or instance)
 2. Must contain an `id` property